invertase/react-native-firebase-docs/docs/installation/initial-setup.md

 npm install --save react-native-firebase
 ```

-!> **Semver warning:** while v5 is in long-term maintenance during the v6 transition, v5 will allow *breaking change* in minior releases.
+!> **Semver warning:** while v5 is in long-term maintenance during the v6 transition, v5 will allow *breaking change* in minor releases.
 Configure your `package.json` dependency to use the '~' semver range instead of '^' to avoid unexpected breaking change.

 ## Firebase